-Nina is a many-hat-wearing multitasking extraordinaire.
-She brings more than 15 years of journalism, news editing and marketing experience to her role as MIF’s communications director.
-Before joining MIF in 2016, Nina worked on the brand creative team at the corporate offices of Petco Animal Supplies, editing and auditing internal and external marketing communications.
-In her career as a journalist, Nina has worked at The Dallas Morning News, The Santa Rosa Press Democrat, The Philadelphia Daily News and The Philadelphia Weekly in almost every editorial capacity imaginable, including senior editor.
-Nina is the creator and co-editor of the award-winning The Survivors Project: Telling the Truth About Life After Sexual Abuse, a book-length work of nonfiction that utilizes first-person storytelling to address the reality of healing from the effects of sexual abuse.
+Nina Sachdev brings more than 15 years of journalism, news editing and marketing experience to her role as the communications director for Media Impact Funders.
+She cut her teeth in journalism at The Dallas Morning News, where—as an intern on the copy desk—she was tasked with editing the obituaries of famous people who hadn’t yet died.
+Since then, Nina has worked at The Santa Rosa Press Democrat, The Philadelphia Daily News and The Philadelphia Weekly in almost every editorial capacity imaginable, including senior editor, A1 editor (when that used to be a thing) and slot (does anyone remember that being a thing?).
+Nina is the creator and editor of the award-winning The Survivors Project: Telling the Truth About Life After Sexual Abuse, which exposes the reality of healing from the effects of sexual abuse.
 Nina holds an M.A. in journalism from Temple University.

 Highlights from our meeting on climate and the environment

 Last week in Boulder, CO, we held a meeting to explore philanthropy’s role in amplifying attention to our global environmental crisis.
 It was 25 degrees and snowing, but thankfully we didn’t have to walk far from our hotel to eTown, our gracious host for the daylong gathering.
 The day before, the high temperature reached a […]

 Takeaways from the 2019 Journalism Funders Gathering

 This post was updated on Nov.
 18, 2019.
 We’ve come a long way since 2001, when a handful of journalism funders got together to compare notes.
 (We’re looking at you, Jon Funabiki, Vivian Vahlberg and Eric Newton!)
 Last week, we convened more than 100 funders for our annual gathering to discuss some of the most […]